Talent development and engagement

 Discussions are held on our responsible management approach and on various sustainability-related topics at the Board and management levels.
 Topics include sustainability awareness, responsible investing, carbon management disclosure, as well as reporting to rating organizations.

-Our performance and career management program focuses on three performance development pillars:
+Our performance and career management program focuses on four performance development pillars:

 • Results-based goals – we establish individualized, results-based goals that align with our core business levers towards long-term value creation, quality of execution and risk management.